konfuzio-ai/konfuzio-sdk/docs/sdk/file_splitting/file_splitting.md

 ### Step-by-step explanation

+In this section, we'll go through steps imitating initialization of `ContextAwareFileSplittingModel` class which you can find in the full code block in the lower part of this page.

 Let's start with making all the necessary imports and initializing our Project:
 ```python
 from konfuzio_sdk.data import Project